UNVEILING THE PROGRAM

 - What funding and other support have you and your team received on this project to date?

-- Milestones & Timeline - list 3-4 major technical milestones and the expected dates by which you expect to complete them within this grant (1000 characters)
+- Milestones & Timeline - list 3-4 major technical milestones and the expected dates by which you expect to complete them within this grant.

 - Who is on the Grant Selection Committee?